MehdiLouzar/Industria-merged/Back-End/README.md

 The server listens on port 3001 by default and connects to PostgreSQL using `DATABASE_URL`.

+### CORS

+API routes include a middleware that sets permissive CORS headers.
+Requests from the frontend running on `localhost:3000` therefore succeed without additional configuration.

 ## Populate the database with initDB.sql

 A helper script is provided to run the SQL file located in `db/init/initDB.sql`.